charlotte-chaps/MCP_Chai_Modal/introduction_page.md

     "use_msa_server": false
 }
 ```

-# Work Performed
-This interface allows you to run Chai1 simulations on a given FASTA sequence file.
-The Chai1 model predicts the 3D structure of proteins based on their amino acid sequences.
-You can input a FASTA file containing the sequence of the molecule you want to simulate, and the output will be a 3D representation of the molecule based on the Chai1 model.

-# Disclaimer
-This interface is for educational and research purposes only.
-Results may vary based on the input sequence and the Chai1 model's capabilities.

 # Contact
 For any issues or questions, please contact the developer or refer to the documentation.